Characterizations of freeness for equidimensional subspaces: Computation of logarithmic modules for some families of free singularities

-Complete intersection curves are studied in~\cite{polvalues}.
-In this paper, the author proves that the set of values of the module of multi-residues $\mc{R}_C$ satisfies a symmetry with the values of the Jacobian ideal, and gives the relation between the values of $\mc{R}_C$ and the values of the K\"ahler differentials.
-This result is then generalized in \cite{kst} for more general curves by considering the dualizing module.
+We use in this section our main theorem~\ref{char:free} and results from \cite{polcras} and \cite{polvalues}.
+In these papers, the author proves that the set of values of the module of multi-residues $\mc{R}_C$ satisfies a symmetry with the values of the Jacobian ideal, and gives the relation between the values of $\mc{R}_C$ and the values of the K\"ahler differentials for complete intersection curves.
+This result is then generalized in \cite{kts} for more general curves by considering the dualizing module.